ava-labs/avalanche-starter-kit/src/0-send-receive/_INSTRUCTIONS.md

 # Instructions - Send & Receive

 The following code example will show you how to send, receive and verify the receival of messages using teleporter and foundry.

-## Issuing Transactions with Foundry
+It includes instructions for the [local network](#local-network) and [fuji testnet](#fuji-testnet).

-### Local Network
+## Local Network

 For convenience the private key `56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` of the default airdrop address is stored in the environment variable `$PK`.
 Furthermore, the RPC-url for the C-Chain of your local network is set in the `foundry.toml` file.

-#### Setting the Blockchain ID in the Contracts
+### Setting the Blockchain ID in the Contracts

 Make sure to replace the blockchainID in the sender contract `src/0-send-receive/senderOnCChain.sol` with the ID of your Subnet's blockchain.